-On March 22, 2018, a public open house and workshop was held in Burford for interested stakeholders and residents.
-Approximately 30 participants attended the meeting and contributed to a discussion of issues to be addressed by the Plan; the crafting of a vision for revitalization; and, prioritization of the types of programs that could be implemented through this Plan.
-A detailed summary of this session can be found in the Background Report.
+On February 18, 2015, a public open house and workshop session was held with interested persons.
+About 25 persons participated in the meeting, contributing to a discussion of issues to be addressed by the Plan; a formulation of a vision for the revitalization of Downtown Paris; and prioritization of the types of programs that could be implemented through this Plan.
+A detailed summary of this meeting is contained in the Discussion Paper produced through the Downtown Paris CIP process.
+This original Plan was also subject to a Statutory Public Meeting, as required by the Planning Act, on August 31, 2015.
+Based on the comments received, the original CIP document was finalized.